How TIL therapy can fight solid tumors

 Next steps in supporting further TIL therapy development

-This latest news regarding TIL therapy is more evidence that the scientific community is inching closer to finding cures for cancer.
-Improving survival rates for cancers like melanoma through the use of TIL therapy is a major step forward – and could save many lives.
+The FDA approval of Amtagvi and the news from clinical trials are evidence that TIL therapy has potential for solid tumors.
+It’s also evidence that the scientific community is inching closer to finding cures for cancer.
+Gaining official approval for use of TIL therapy for melanoma is a major step forward – and could save many lives.

 Now is the time to keep the momentum going.
 ACGT asks you to join our Alliance of scientists, patients, biotech leaders and donors.
 The last group is the most important, as none of ACGT’s funding of innovative research programs would be possible without the support of our donors.